 Thinking about Carrie reminded me of the 2015 blog post I wrote about the women who have blazed trails in Iowa agriculture.
-It’s interesting to look back and see just how much three of the women featured in that post have accomplished in the past five years.
+It’s interesting to look back and see just how much three of the women featured in that post have accomplished in recent years.

 Governor of Iowa Kim Reynolds